Definition of Cocaine

 Cocaine is a powerful stimulant drug that comes from the coca leaves.
 For centuries, South America people chewed and ingested the coca leaves to get the extra energy needed for farm works.
 The drug also helps them breathe in thin air in high altitude mountain areas.

 Currently, the US government labeled cocaine as a Schedule II drug, meaning that the drug contains addictive properties.
 However, doctors can still use cocaine in their medical procedure as a local anesthesia in surgeries for the eye, ear, and throat.
 The drug typically sold in the black markets as a fine, white and crystalline powder.

 Some of the street names of cocaine include:

 Drug dealers often mix or (‘cut’) cocaine using readily available materials like talcum powder, cornstarch, flour, baking soda to increase their profits.
 Some users even mix cocaine with another drug like heroin and call it a ‘Speedball’.

 The purified form of cocaine, cocaine hydrochloride was first extracted from the plant more than a century ago.
 During the early 1900’s, purified cocaine was used as the main ingredient for various elixirs and tonics.
 These so-called ‘medicinal’ tonics believed to treat several diseases.
 Cocaine was even the main ingredient in the early recipe of the famous Coca-Cola drink.

 Before the discovery of local anesthetic, the medical community used cocaine to block pain in some surgical procedures.
 However, several types of research emerge indicating that the potent stimulant can cause damage in the brain functions and its structures.

 How Cocaine is consumed

-Seek help from the nearest detox and rehab center in your area.
+Seek help from the nearest Rehab Center in West Palm Beach

 [button link=”tel:863-623-4923″ type=”big” color=”green” newwindow=”yes”] Call Now![/button]